+A lack of standards from the government and from the emerging companies isn’t helping marijuana investing go mainstream.
+For instance, there is confusion around basic accounting.
 Financial statements from marijuana companies may be misleading.
 That’s the take from a Canadian Business report.
 Calculating gross margins, for instance, is difficult for a new industry:

 “The market for tomatoes is well-established, prices are not in dispute, and a producer can enter into future sales contracts.
 That’s not the case with recreational marijuana sales, an industry that doesn’t even exist yet.
 Prices, costs, sales volumes and the quality of inventory are still very much up in the air.

 There are other problems ahead.
 For instance, let’s say marijuana products are given roughly the same status as alcohol.
 How will that affect laws around driving under the influence?
 Currently, there is no reliable test that is the equivalent to a breathalyzer for alcohol.
 The only reliable method currently is a blood test.
 However, taking a roadside blood sample is not legal.

 Imagine if legally-buzzed Canadians enjoying “one more for the road” start driving in droves.
 Tis could create a public safety issue.

 Licensing is another area where an inconsistent approach among provincial governments is likely to cause business problems.
 In particular, demand may not meet supply needs.

 Media reports have already highlighted a vast gap between the legal supply and expected demand.
 We can see that from the number of licensees.
 One reason for legalization is to eliminate the black market that benefits organized crime.
 Leaving expectant customers for the legal commodity in the lurch seems counterproductive.